Malaquiaslindo/Blockchain-Projt/README.md

 # MediaChain
 Decentralized media distribution system using Storage cess smart contracts.

+Imagine a platform where creators can sell their digital content (photos, videos, music) directly to fans—no middlemen, no extra fees, and with guaranteed authenticity.

+✨ How It Works:
+Creators Upload

+Artists register their work on the blockchain with a unique fingerprint (hash)

+They set their own price in cryptocurrency (ETH)

+Fans Purchase

+Buyers pay directly to the creator's digital wallet

+Every sale is permanently recorded on the blockchain

+Everyone Wins

+✅ Creators keep 100% of earnings (no platform commissions) ✅ Buyers get verified authentic content (no fakes)
+✅ All transactions are transparent (viewable by anyone)

+🔍 Why This Matters:
+No More Fakes: Each file has a unique blockchain ID

+Instant Payments: Creators receive funds immediately

+Global Access: Works for anyone with an internet connection

 ## 🛠️ Technologies Used
 - **Backend**: Solidity (Ethereum), Python (optional scripts).
 - **Frontend**: HTML, CSS, JavaScript, Web3.js.